2024 Pakistan Super League

-The 2024 Pakistan Super League (referred to as HBL PSL 9 for sponsorship reasons) was the ninth season of the Pakistan Super League.
-Established by the Pakistan Cricket Board (PCB) in 2015 as a franchise Twenty20 cricket league, it was played between six teams in a double round robin and page playoff system.
+The 2024 Pakistan Super League (branded as HBL PSL 9) was the ninth edition of the Pakistan Super League, a professional Twenty20 cricket league organized by the Pakistan Cricket Board (PCB).
+The tournament was played between six teams in a double round robin and page playoff system.
 The matches were held in four cities across Pakistan from 17 February to 18 March 2024.

 The Lahore Qalandars, the two-time defending champions, were eliminated in the group stage with last position.
 In the final, Islamabad United defeated Multan Sultans by 2 wickets, becoming the first team to win a third PSL title.
 A Sports was the official broadcaster for the season.
 Babar Azam and Usama Mir respectively achieved the awards for most runs and most wickets, while Shadab Khan was named Player of the Tournament.

 Background

 As the 2024 Pakistani general election and Ramadan 1445 AH were approaching, the Pakistan Cricket Board was concerned about the tournament.
 While they were planning to introduce two more teams into the league, they wanted to shift the tournament to the United Arab Emirates.
 However, the franchise owners opposed these plans citing the financial reasons.
 There were proposals for the Arbab Niaz Stadium in Peshawar to host the matches but these did not succeed due to security issues.
 On 6 February 2024, Mohsin Raza Naqvi was elected as the PCB chairman, who also took the responsibility to supervise the preparations for the tournament.